-We appreciate the opportunity to serve you and we extend thanks to all the staff of El Camino Real Charter High School for their cooperation and assistance during fieldwork.
-FCMAT will continue to provide technical assistance to El Camino Real Charter High School quarterly through June of 2018.
+FCMAT appreciates the opportunity to serve the El Camino Real Charter High School and extends thanks to all the staff for their cooperation and assistance during fieldwork.
+FCMAT will continue to provide technical assistance to El Camino Real Charter High School quarterly through June 2018.